mariusv/mariusv.com/_posts/2014-01-06-ssh-copy-id-on-osx.md

 There are 3 options on how to install it:

-and my favorite because I use macports is:
+First one and my favourite because I use macports is:

 `sudo port install openssh +ssh_copy_id`

-using brew:
+Second option is using brew:

 `brew install ssh-copy-id`

- is the curl way:
+ And the last one is the curl way:

+{% highlight bash %}
-   `sudo curl https://raw.github.com/beautifulcode/ssh-copy-id-for-OSX/master/ssh-copy-id.sh -o /usr/local/bin/ssh-copy-id`
+sudo curl https://raw.github.com/beautifulcode/ssh-copy-id-for-OSX/master/ssh-copy-id.sh -o /usr/local/bin/ssh-copy-id
-   `sudo chmod +x /usr/local/bin/ssh-copy-id`
+sudo chmod +x /usr/local/bin/ssh-copy-id
+{% endhighlight %}